UPDATED: 30th July 2020

 With the rising number of SMS scams growing across the world, it’s important to us that you know how to protect yourself against them as they become more and more sophisticated.
 We’ve alerted you to the Top 6 SMS scams to look out for but it’s essential that you know what to do when you encounter them.

 1. Verify the sender

-Only do this where you can as most SMS messages may come from a dedicated number that is not easily recognised.
-Remember that most reputable businesses, health organisations or government agencies will NOT ask for any sensitive information, call for donations or request money through a simple SMS.
+Only do this where you can as most SMS messages may come from a dedicated number that is not easily recognized.
+Remember that most reputable businesses, health organizations or government agencies will NOT ask for any sensitive information, call for donations or request money through a simple SMS.
 If they are, they are probably fraudulent.

-If it looks like it is coming from a reputable organisation, you can search for the organisation in your browser and check its actual link against the one offered to you.
-In addition, you can also contact the organisation to confirm that they sent this message and this is their dedicated SMS number.
+If it looks like it is coming from a reputable organization, you can search for the organization in your browser and check its actual link against the one offered to you.
+In addition, you can also contact the organization to confirm that they sent this message and this is their dedicated SMS number.